Te Tiriti in Our Languages is a programme for creating clear, accurate educational resources about Te Tiriti o Waitangi in Aotearoa’s many languages.

 Why is this programme important?

-Our initiative with these language packs is the first time that translations of simple user-friendly Te Tiriti educational material are being offered directly to many of Aotearoa’s language communities.
+Our initiative with these language packs is the first time that translations of simple user-friendly Te Tiriti educational materials are being offered directly to many of Aotearoa’s language communities.

 This programme will extend for a decade or more, as more languages & videos are added.
 It is a significant step forward in making Te Tiriti accessible to everyone in Aotearoa, young and old.

-With the Aotearoa NZ Histories Curriculum starting by 2023, it is vital for parents and communities to understand what their children are learning at school.
+With the Aotearoa NZ Histories Curriculum now underway, it is vital for parents and communities to understand what their children are learning at school.

 Which languages are included?